jeroenooms/opencpu-pages/_posts/2013-11-27-continuous-integration-of-R-packages.md

     https://public.opencpu.org/ocpu/webhook

 For instructions how to add webhooks, see [here](https://help.github.com/articles/post-receive-hooks).
-That's it :-) To trigger a build, either push a commit to your master branch, or select the webhook box with the URL and press the <code>Test Hook</code> button.
+That's it :-) To trigger a build, either push a commit to your master branch, or select the box with the URL and press the <code>Test Hook</code> button.
 You should receive an email that reports if the build was successful.
-If it was, the package will be available at: <code>https://public.opencpu.org/ocpu/github/[username]/[pkgrepo]</code>.
+If it was, the package will be available through the usual OpenCPU API at: <code>https://public.opencpu.org/ocpu/github/[username]/[pkgrepo]</code>.

 <img class="img-thumbnail img-responsive" src="../../images/githook.png" alt="git hook screenshot">